president of HART

 In 2021 she acquired a certificate in trauma treatment in Instinctual Trauma Response (11.5 CE), certificates in Collective trauma healing in expressive art therapies (15 CE), THE Advanced Master Class in Treatment of Trauma, NICABM(12CE); She passed Peter Levine's Trauma Master Class (8.25CE), and Polyvagal theory in practice with Steven Porges (6 CE); she studied research and statistics, HarvardX, In 2020. as well as "Resilience in crisis" (University Ben Gurion, Israel), and Neurology 1,2 & 3 (HardvardEx online courses). '

-She is the editor of the Creative therapy rubric in Artos journal for science and culture of Osijek Academy of Art and Culture, And the editor-in-chief of the Croatian art therapy journal, Krugovi / Circles.
+She is the editor of the Creative therapies rubric in the Artos, the journal for science and culture of Osijek Academy of Art and Culture, And the editor-in-chief of the Croatian art therapy journal, Krugovi / Circles.

-Her articles and researches in the area of art therapy have been published in Artos, a journal for science and art, and Socijalne teme journal for social and related science.
-She has presented on art therapy in George Washington University, Art Therapy program, Washington, D.C., at the AATA Conference in Miami, and CEPAMET congress on Depression in the century of mind, in Zagreb.
+Her articles and research in the area of art therapy have been published in Artos, a journal for science and art, and Socijalne teme journal for social and related science.
+She has presented on art therapy at George Washington University, Art Therapy program, Washington, D.C., at the AATA Conference in Miami, KoHOM Conference in Šibenik, and CEPAMET congress on Depression in the century of mind, in Zagreb.